 You can take quick actions on workflows directly from the Automations Listing without opening the editor:

-• Reorder Sequence: Edit the Sequence number inline to adjust execution priority for workflows sharing the same trigger.
+- Reorder Sequence: Edit the Sequence number inline to adjust execution priority for workflows sharing the same trigger.
 Lower Sequence number means relatively higher priority.
-So, for multiple workflows with same triggers the workflow with lower sequence will be executed first.
+So, for multiple workflows with the same triggers, the workflow with the lower sequence will be executed first.

 Build a Workflow in the Visual Editor